EOSC-PLATFORM/provider-profile/docs/elementsProvider.rst

      - Provider's participation in a national roadmap.
      - Optional
    * - networks
-     - Providers that are members of networks should list those networks here.:doc:`Vocabulary <_vocabularies/PROVIDER_NETWORK>`.
+     - Providers that are members of networks should list those networks here. :doc:`Vocabulary <_vocabularies/PROVIDER_NETWORK>`.
      - Optional
    * - participatingCountries
      - Providers/Research Infrastructures that are funded by several countries should list here all supporting countries (including the Coordinating country).